AI prompts

 For example, to run the benchmark for the already started server, provide the additional argument `--server-address 0.0.0.0:8090`.

-Depending on the hardware, transport protocol (`quic`, `tcp` or `http`) and payload size (`messages-per-batch * message-size`) you might expect **over 3000 MB/s (e.g. 3M of 1 KB msg/sec) throughput for writes and 10000 MB/s for reads**.
-These results have been achieved on Ryzen 9 7950X with 64 GB RAM and gen 4 NVMe SSD.
+Depending on the hardware, transport protocol (`quic`, `tcp` or `http`) and payload size (`messages-per-batch * message-size`) you might expect **over 5000 MB/s (e.g. 5M of 1 KB msg/sec) throughput for writes and reads**.

 ---